Digital dating and the sly art of the ‘vanishing act’ #

 It’s resulted in a modern dating phenomenon known as ‘the vanishing act’.
 This is when men – and women – simply fall off the radar, whether it’s after one date or several months of sleep-overs, rather than tell the other party, “thanks, but I’m just not feeling it”.

-Emily Power isn’t immune to performing a vanishing act.
+Emily learned good manners - but isn’t immune to a vanishing act. ]

 Text messages languish unanswered and that prestige bottle of pinot you were saving for the next cosy night in is suddenly, unexpectedly, a serve for one.